nguoithichkhampha/cortex-docs-emotiv/source/includes/_errors.md

 -32043     | Your license has been reached to max monthly record.         | -32044     | Current headset has linked with a profile.                   |
 -32045     | Current headset does not link with any profile.              |
--32046     | Your application does not have access to the profile of another application |
+-32046     | Your application does not have access to the profile of another application. |
+-32047     | Social login information was incorrect.                      |

 </div>